c-blake/thes/README.md

 To do deeper analysis, one can also `nimble install` [grAlg](https://github.com/c-blake/gralg) and use utility programs in `util/`.

-The simplest possible Moby-like input manifesting all possibilities of what might be called "maybe-intentional-maybe-delinquent non-reflexivity" are covered by the example of 4 1-letter words in 3 synonym lists:
+A simple Moby-like input manifesting all possibilities of what might be called "maybe-intentional-maybe-delinquent non-reflexivity" are covered by the example of 4\*1-letter words in 3 synonym lists:
 ```
-a,b
+a,b    # c missing! d maybe-missing if undef-ok
-b,a,c
+b,a,c  # d missing
-c,a,d
+c,a,d  # b missing; d undefined except as synonym
+# d,c,a,maybe-b # maybe a whole new row
 ```
 Here only a-b is "complete" (what some mathematicians might call "closed") with reflexive (a==b => b==a) symmetry.
 If one firmly believes in "reflexivity of